typedb/typedb-docs/0001-typedb/02-dev/09-best.md

     Relational tables (SQL) are homogeneous in that they can be used both to represent a list of relation's role players (a join table) or a list of entity's attributes (a regular table).
-These two types of table are indistinguishable from the perspective of a database engine without additional context or constraints.
+These two types of table are indistinguishable from the perspective of an SQL database engine without additional context or constraints.

 * Each schema construct incurs a computational cost when traversed as part of a data query.
 Sorted in the order of **increasing** cost, the constructs are: